BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 * The client hands the invoice to whoever it will receive funds from.
 * The payment is forwarded to the LSP.
-* The LSP recognizes the next hop SCID as being a JIT channel request, and opens a 0-confirmation channel to the client, which must be connected to the LSP at that time.
+* The LSP recognizes the next hop SCID as being a JIT channel request, and informs the client of the incoming HTLC.
+  The client must be connected to the LSP at this time.
+* The client informs the LSP to let the HTLC be forwarded, and the LSP opens a 0-confirmation channel to the client.
 * The LSP forwards the payment to the client, deducting the channel opening fee.
 * The client claims the payment.